Belizean–Guatemalan territorial dispute: 1930s–1975

-In 1965, Britain and Guatemala agreed to have an American lawyer by the name of Bethual M. Webster, appointed by United States President Lyndon Johnson, to mediate the dispute.
+In 1965, the United Kingdom and Guatemala agreed to have an American lawyer by the name of Bethual M. Webster, appointed by United States President Lyndon Johnson, to mediate the dispute.
 3 years later, the Webster Proposals, a draft treaty to resolve the dispute, was publicly published.
 It did not accomplish its goal.
 The most controversial section is Article 9 of the draft, which details a shared governmental body, where Guatemala and Belize each put forth 3 ministers, and then a 7th person of "international prominence" is appointed as Chairman by the members.
 If no Chairman was picked within 45 days, the US government would pick.
 The US generally supported Guatemala over the UK and its overseas territories, but was also non-committal on the issue.
 This shared body ruled over Belize's external affairs, internal security, and defence, effectively handing control from the UK to Guatemala, despite becoming "independent" from the UK in the Proposals.
 It also has no clause revoking Guatemala's claim directly.
 The United States supported the proposals.
-In British Honduras, the public were in civil unrest after hearing the proposals, which led Britain to reject the draft.
+In British Honduras, the public were in civil unrest after hearing the proposals, which led the United Kingdom to reject the draft.

 A series of meetings, begun in 1969, ended abruptly in 1972 when the United Kingdom, in response to intelligence suggesting an imminent Guatemalan invasion, announced it was sending the aircraft carrier HMS Ark Royal and her air wing (Phantom FG.1s and Blackburn Buccaneers) alongside 8,000 troops to Belize to conduct amphibious exercises.
 Guatemala responded by deploying its own troops along the border.
 Talks resumed in 1973, but broke off in 1975 when tensions flared once again.
 Guatemala again began massing troops on the border, and the United Kingdom responded by deploying troops, along with a battery of 105mm field guns, surface-to-air missiles, six fighter jets, and a frigate.
 Following this deployment, tensions were defused, largely as a result of many Guatemalan soldiers deserting.